carlomilanesi/measures-rs/docs/Tutorial.md

 ## Creating a tutorial project

-Create a Rust project by using these commands:
+Let's create a Rust project by using these commands:
 ```
 cargo new measures-tut
 cd measures-tut